flaerqqqq/e-commerce-marketplace/README.md

   - `size`: Number of merchant orders per page (optional).
 - **Response:** `Page<MerchantOrderResponseDto>`

-### Feature: Automatic Splitting of Main Order into Merchant Orders
+### Automatic Splitting of Main Order into Merchant Orders

 #### Description
 When a user places an order for products from different merchants, the main order is automatically split into multiple merchant orders.
 Each merchant order corresponds to the products purchased from a specific merchant.
 This feature ensures efficient management and fulfillment of orders from various merchants.